 Common Name: Henbit

-Lamium amplexicaule is a Annual up to 0.25 metres tall.
+Lamium amplexicaule is an annual plant that can grow up to 0.25 metres tall.

 It has edible and medicinal uses.